nikitus20/blog/content/blog/get-started/index.md

 ## The main system
 Similar to how ResNets are studied via neural ODEs, one can write down the dynamical system that models propagation of tokens through layers of a pre-trained transformer, see [Geshkovski et al](https://arxiv.org/abs/2312.10794) for a fundamental introduction into this model.
-After several assumptions we arrive to
+After several assumptions we arrive to the main equation.
+Tokens, represented as vectors $x_k, k \in [n]$ on a $d$-dimensional unit sphere (this assumption comes from normalisation layer), evolve according to a system of non-linear differential equations
 $$
 x_k = P_{x_k}(\frac{1}{Z_k} \sum_{j=1}^k e^{\beta \langle W_Q x_k, W_K x_j, \rangle} W_V x_j).
 $$